lellowgill/lellowgill/README.md

 - 👋 Hi, I’m @lellowgill
-- 👀 I’m interested in dancing and exercise.
+- 👀 I’m interested in dancing, quatum Physics, neuroscience and exercise.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript, Python, CSS, HTML and React, Express, Node.js.
-- 💞️ I’m looking to collaborate on Weather_widget
+- 💞️ I’m looking to collaborate with other Developers to sharpen my skills.
-- 📫 How to reach me via email or slack.
+- 📫 How to reach me via email staywright17@gmail.com or slack.

 <!---
 lellowgill/lellowgill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.